-RYB Education Inc. (NYSE: RYB), which provides early education in China, announced its unaudited financial results for the third quarter, sending its stock 4 cents lower on Wednesday, to $6.07 per American depositary share.
+RYB Education (NYSE: RYB), a service provider of early childhood education in China, announced its unaudited financial results for the third quarter ended September 30, 2019 on Tuesday.

-Typically, the third quarter is a low season for China's education providers.
-So, despite the strong performance of RYB's kindergartens, the company's net revenue in the third quarter was still slightly lower than expected, as reported by BJ News.
+As of the third quarter is a typical low season.
+So, despite the strong performance of RYB's kindergartens, the company's net revenue in the third quarter was still slightly lower than expected.
+Hao Gu, the chief financial officer of RYB, pointed out that this was due to the lower than expected revenue of the play-and-learn center franchise operations in RYB, reported by BJ News.

-The company said its operating expenses for the first nine months of 2019 were $20 million compared with $20.6 million for the same period last year.
+The company said its total operating expenses for the first nine months of 2019 were $20.0 million, compared with $20.6 million for the same period last year.

 Gu said, "Looking ahead, we will continue to strike a balance between stable growth and improved profitability, by practicing disciplined cost management while still making sound investments that will lead the way to our long-term vision."

 The stock of RYB has slightly decreased by 4 cents per share.